alessdelo/pytest-03/README.md

 Flask implementation in Pithon
 - use of 'render_template' function
 - templates inheritance
-  - creation of blayout and blocks
+  - creation of a html layout and dynamic blocks with 'block' keyword: {% block *variable* %}
 .